looooo/freecad.frametools/README.md

    This will require a little bit more work because some measurements give outer sizes, some give inner and no one give axes.
-The diagonal supports are drawn acoording to other beams.
+The diagonal supports are drawn according to other beams.
+To achieve correct lines construction geometry should be used for everything that is not beam in final design like outer edge of gate.

 3. Create outer beams.
 Since they should fully intersect the "Extent 1" and "Extent 2" should have value 20mm at least.
 Please don't